aryoda/R_DBI_compliance_reports/README.md

 1. Help developers of DBI drivers to find gaps and improve their drivers toward full DBI-conformity
 1. Help database vendors (their developers) to close gaps in the database engines required to be DBI-conform (e. g. for new big-data or noSQL databases)
+1. Find `DBItest` unit tests that are unrealistic to work with any database and improve them